07-Atharv/6-Companies-30-Days-Challenge/README.md

 # 6-Companies-30-Days-Challenge
-A Challenge aimed at helping you build consistency and helping you with covering the most frequent and most important questions asked by some of the top tech companies who generally hire OFF CAMPUS for Software Roles - Internships and Full Time.
+A [30 Days challenge](https://www.proelevate.in/competition/6-companies-30-days-challenge) aimed at helping you build consistency and helping you with covering the most frequent and most important questions asked by some of the top tech companies who generally hire OFF CAMPUS for Software Roles - Internships and Full Time.
+In this repo, I will be posting the solutions with intuition, approach, and Code in C++.